-Toronto – April 27, 2016 – Each year, on the first day of May, workers and their unions around the world observe International Workers' Day, also known as May Day.
-As Canada's leading union, UFCW Canada celebrates May Day in solidarity with members from across the nation and with our sisters and brothers around the globe.
+Toronto – April 30, 2015 – Every year, on the first day of May, workers and their unions around the world observe International Workers’ Day, also known as May Day.
+As Canada's leading union, UFCW Canada celebrates May Day in solidarity with our members from across our nation and with our sisters and brothers around the globe.

-May Day has been acknowledged for more than a century and is an annual observance and celebration of the achievements of the trade union movement including the establishment of employment standards, occupational health and safety legislations, and old age security.
+For more than a century May Day has acknowledged and observed the achievements of the trade union movement including the establishment of employment standards, occupational health and safety legislation, and old age security.

-While commemorating the hard-won victories of working people and the labour movement is important, May Day is also an annual reminder that the struggle remains as the impact of globalization can only be contested by heightened international solidarity.
+While commemorating such hard-won victories of working people is important, May Day is also an annual alert that the struggle remains as the exploitative impact of globalization can only be countered by heightened international solidarity.

 Paul R. Meinema